onap/vnfrqts-requirements/docs/Chapter8.rst

 ~~~~~~~~~~~~~~

 R-23740 The VNF **MUST** accommodate the security principle of
-â€œleast privilegeâ€� during development, implementation and operation.
+"least privilege" during development, implementation and operation.
-The importance of â€œleast privilegeâ€� cannot be overstated and must be
+The importance of "least privilege" cannot be overstated and must be
 observed in all aspects of VNF development and not limited to security.
 This is applicable to all sections of this document.